arthurarsene/ADSC-SVP-Comparison/README.md

 ### Requirements

-You can install all librairies used in the notebooks from the terminal with the following command:
+You can install all libraries used in the notebooks from the terminal with the following command:

 ```bash
 conda create -n adsc_svp -c conda-forge parcels jupyter cartopy scikit-learn seaborn